pivotal/docs-tap/application-accelerator/provenance.hbs.md

 The relevant AMR data models are:

 - [AppAcceleratorRun](../scst-store/amr/data-model-and-concepts.hbs.md#appacceleratorruns).
 There is one AppAcceleratorRun for each invocation of an accelerator.
 Includes version information about which accelerator was used.
 - [AppAcceleratorFragments](../scst-store/amr/data-model-and-concepts.hbs.md#appacceleratorfragments) There is one instance of AppAcceleratorFragment for each named fragment used by the accelerator being run.
-There is between 0 and N instances of those, N being the number of fragments used by the accelerator.
+There is between 0 and N instances, N being the number of fragments used by the accelerator.

 When some invocations have been recorded, use the
 [AMR GraphQL](../scst-store/amr/graphql-query.hbs.md) capability to query the system about